-Heidi also reported IMTSS Symposium is scheduled for March 2, 2022 at Spring Valley Lake Country Club.
-It is a half day symposium that will be offered in person as well as virtually with a limit of 100 in person participants.
+Heidi also reported I-MTSS Symposium is scheduled for March 2, 2022, 12:00pm-4:00pm at Spring Valley Lake Country Club.
+It is a half day symposium themed We Rise by Lifting Others that will be offered in person as well as virtually with a limit of 100 in person participants.
+Heidi shared the cost is \$175 for in person attendance and \$125 for virtual.